 Distributed Wind Energy Futures Study

-NREL's Distributed Wind Energy Futures Study informs wind developers, grid planners, utilities, policymakers, and other stakeholders about opportunities for widespread U.S. distributed wind deployment in 2035.
+NLR's Distributed Wind Energy Futures Study informs power plant developers, grid planners, utilities, policymakers, community decision makers, and landowners about U.S. distributed wind opportunities.

 Watch the Distributed Wind Energy Potential National Wind Energy Association 2024 Webinar on YouTube to learn more.

-NREL's Distributed Wind Energy Futures Study is a regularly updated data product supporting geospatial analysis that informs wind developers, grid planners, utilities, policymakers, and other stakeholders about opportunities for widespread U.S. distributed wind deployment.
+NLR's Distributed Wind Energy Futures Study is a regularly updated data product supporting geospatial analysis that informs power plant developers, grid planners, utilities, policymakers, community decision makers, and landowners about opportunities to use U.S. distributed wind energy to support their needs.
 We assess both current and future scenarios to understand the opportunity now as well as how the landscape for investment in distributed wind may change in the coming years.
-Funded by the U.S. Department of Energy's (DOE's) Wind Energy Technologies Office, this study uses highly detailed data and new modeling techniques to identify locations with the highest potential for distributed wind energy.
-The findings can help communities transition to a clean energy future.
+Funded by the U.S. Department of Energy (DOE), this study uses highly detailed data and new modeling techniques to identify locations with the highest potential harnessing wind in distributed energy systems, which provide on-site power, contributing to a mix of sources supporting growing energy demand.

-Distributed wind can be placed in behind-the-meter applications, where the system directly offsets a specific end user's consumption of retail electricity supply, or in front-of-the-meter applications where the system is interconnected to the distribution network and provides community-scale energy supply while bolstering the robustness, reliability, and resiliency of the local distribution network.
-Distributed wind installations can range from a less than-1-kW off-grid wind turbine that powers telecommunications equipment to a 10-MW community-scale energy facility.
-See the Department of Energy's website for more information about distributed wind.
+These locations are ideal for installation of technologies in behind-the-meter applications, where the system directly offsets a specific end user's consumption of retail electricity supply, or in front-of-the-meter applications where the system is interconnected to the distribution network and provides community-scale energy supply while bolstering the robustness, reliability, and resiliency of the local distribution network.
+Installations can range from a less-than-1-kW off-grid wind turbine that powers telecommunications equipment to a 10-MW community-scale energy facility.

 Parcel-Level Modeling for Detailed Insights

-The Distributed Wind Energy Futures Study leverages a highly detailed assessment of more than 150 million U.S. land parcels to enable a high-resolution view of the landscape of opportunity for distributed wind deployment.
-The study uses the Distributed Wind (dWind) model, a module within the Distributed Generation Market Demand (dGen™) model suite.
+The Distributed Wind Energy Futures Study leverages a highly detailed evaluation of more than 150 million U.S. land parcels to enable a high-resolution view of the landscape of opportunity for distributed wind deployment.
+The study uses NLR's Distributed Wind (dWind) model, a module within the Distributed Generation Market Demand (dGen™) model suite.

-To explore this high-resolution dataset, NREL has developed the DW Scenario Analyzer.
+To explore this high-resolution dataset, NLR has developed the DW Scenario Analyzer.
 This tool allows users to explore the key data products of the research.
-Raw data are published on the Department of Energy Atmosphere to Electrons (A2e) Wind Data Portal.
+Raw data are published on the DOE Atmosphere to Electrons (A2e) Wind Data Portal.
 With this portal, county, ZIP code, and U.S. census block group statistics can be downloaded to make custom maps or to conduct user-specific analysis.

-The improved model also highlights additional economic potential for behind-the-meter applications, demonstrating distributed wind’s promise as a cost-effective renewable energy source.
+The improved model also highlights additional economic potential for behind-the-meter applications.
 Compared to the estimated 4,000 TWh of electricity consumption in the United States, a substantial fraction of that energy could be generated with distributed wind technology.
 Taking the most conservative estimates, 2.5% of demand could be satisfied using economic behind-the-meter scenarios, and an additional 78.5% of demand could be satisfied with economic front-of-the-meter scenarios.
-Additional incentives for deployment or more favorable net metering regulations (for behind-the-meter scenarios) would allow an even greater potential.
+Additional incentives or net metering regulations (for behind-the-meter scenarios) could allow an even greater potential.

 The Midwest has the overall highest potential for distributed wind.
 The Pacific Northwest and Northeast regions have significant potential for expansion of behind-the-meter distributed wind deployments.
 States with the most near-term potential for behind-the-meter applications include Texas, Minnesota, Montana, Colorado, Indiana, and Oklahoma.
 States with the most near-term potential for front-of-the-meter applications include Oklahoma, Nebraska, Iowa, Illinois, Kansas, and South Dakota.